edelgrace/blog/content/post/2017-03-23-book-blogger-hop-12.md

 <a rel="_nofollow" href="http://www.coffeeaddictedwriter.com/p/blog-page.html"></a>

 <a rel="_nofollow" href="http://www.coffeeaddictedwriter.com/p/blog-page.html"><br /> </a><a rel="_nofollow" href="http://www.coffeeaddictedwriter.com/p/blog-page.html">Book Blogger Hop</a> is a weekly meme run by Coffee Addicted Writer.
 Every Friday, a question is posted for the book blog community to discuss.
-This week&#8217;s question is&#8230;
+This week's question is&#8230;

 > How do you handle negative comments left on your blog?
-Submitted by Maria @ [A Night&#8217;s Dream of Books][1]
+Submitted by Maria @ [A Night's Dream of Books][1]

-Thankfully, I haven&#8217;t encountered this problem before. 🙂 And if I have, obviously I must have handled it well because it didn&#8217;t make a lasting impression on me.
+Thankfully, I haven't encountered this problem before. 🙂 And if I have, obviously I must have handled it well because it didn't make a lasting impression on me.
 I try not to take negative comments seriously.
-If it&#8217;s about my blog or the content I write, I don&#8217;t mind.
+If it's about my blog or the content I write, I don't mind.
 I think I might not take personal negative comments very well, depending on the topic.

  [1]: https://anightsdreamofbooks.blogspot.com/